 The first phase of double distillation in a pot still, often called a stripping run yields a foreshots (this term has different meanings historically) fraction that is discarded, a heads and tails fraction that are both recycled, a hearts fraction that is passed on to the second distillation phase and a non-volatile fraction that is often employed to recycle fatty acids that do not volatilize and to increase the total acidity of the next fermentation.

 Under non-equilibrium distillation, what appears in the very beginning of the run can change significantly depending on the alcohol content.
-Besides above recognition threshold amounts of ethyl-acetate and acetaldehyde (that smell like nail polish remover) as well as methanol, the discarded foreshots of the first phase of double distillation may contain a lot of fusel oils that eventually move to the tails of the second distillation where the starting alcohol content is significantly higher.
-Fusel oils do not benefit from being recycled and are often only desired in low concentration.
+Besides above recognition threshold amounts of ethyl-acetate and acetaldehyde (that smell like nail polish remover) as well as methanol, the discarded foreshots of the first phase of double distillation may contain a lot of fusel oils that eventually moves to the tails of the second distillation where the starting alcohol content is significantly higher [k’ phenomenon] [The foreshots may even contain very high boiling point fatty acids that physically clung to the condenser, but are dissolved by the high ethanol content of the beginning of the next run.
+This residue becomes significant when a still is shared across different product categories.].
+Fusel oils do not benefit from being recycled and are often only desired in low concentrations.
 Fractioning is used to separate fusel oils but they are also limited by manipulating fermentation variables to minimize their production.
 Fusel oils are the byproduct of stressing yeasts so distilling material is typically fermented to much lower alcohol levels than yeasts are known to produce in theory.

 Not all distillers make a heads and tails cut during the stripping run.
-Some opt to pass everything along to the second distillation which might be due to a lack of involvement.
+Some opt to pass everything along to the second distillation.
 The first phase of double distillation sees much more time under heat than the second phase as well as contains significant acidity to catalyze esterification so separating fractions high in aroma precursors and recycling them to the next batch’s first phase may result in the best opportunities for aroma creation.
 Some distillers only opt to return a portion of these heads and tails fractions to the next batch.
 These distillers are not trying to create the fullest flavored spirit possible but rather something elegant and refined.

 During the second phase of double distillation, the alcohol content of the distilling material is much higher and all the non-volatile acids have been separated leaving nothing to catalyze esterification.
-Esterification continues to happen to fatty acids that have made it over into the second phase [esterification continues but so does hydrolysis which breaks up the esters and there may actually be a net loss of esters].
-The increased alcohol content increases the rate of esterification in a way that may partially make up for the lack of significantly total acidity.
+Esterification continues to happen to fatty acids that have made it over into the second phase [Esterification continues, but so does hydrolysis which breaks up the esters and there may actually be a net loss of esters but no literature states a rule of thumb for what happens to ordinary esters versus more desirable extraordinary esters].
+The increased alcohol content increases the rate of esterification in a way that may partially make up for the lack of significant total acidity.
 The second phase is separated into five fractions.
 A foreshots fraction is discarded while a heads and tails fraction is taken and a percentage recycled during the next batch’s second phase.
 The hearts fraction becomes the final distillate while the non-volatilized fraction is discarded.
 The non-volatilized fraction of the second phase which is mostly water also likely has a lot of congeners in common with the foreshots of the first phase.

 [edited to add: One things this post doesn’t do is differentiate the common esters.
 In another post I spend a little bit of time musing about the most generic of esters, ethyl-acetate which is not widely understood.
 I connect this congener to the threshold idea where for some reason we want as much of it in a spirit as we can without recognizing it.
 This can be said as we want it above the absolute threshold but below the threshold of recognition.
 Understanding these thresholds might teach us about the distillation of highly aromatic spirit concentrates that eventually get blended down.
 Certain terroirs of sugar cane or grapes or even certain apple varieties from a diverse orchard might be treated differently during production to maximize aroma.
 These concentrates cannot stand on their own but have to be blended down to keep certain key generic congeners in check.
 I haven’t found any great literature that specifically explains the concentrate idea so I’m just musing about it in theory.